lukearend/swirl/README.md

 Here's the table of contents so far:

--[Chapter 0: Simulation dynamics](writeups/0-simulation_dynamics/simulation_dynamics.pdf) - A derivation of the equations of motion for the system and the method used to simulate it numerically.
+- [Chapter 0: Simulation dynamics](writeups/0-simulation_dynamics/simulation_dynamics.pdf) - A derivation of the equations of motion for the system and the method used to simulate it numerically.

--[Chapter 1: PID](writeups/1-pid/1-pid.pdf) - A basic, heuristic solution using PID control, with a discussion of cascading PID as a top-down behavioral hierarchy.
+- [Chapter 1: PID](writeups/1-pid/1-pid.pdf) - A basic, heuristic solution using PID control, with a discussion of cascading PID as a top-down behavioral hierarchy.

--[Chapter 2: MDP](writeups/2-mdp/2-mdp.pdf) - A setting of the task as a Markov decision problem (in a coarsely discretized state space), with an optimal control policy found via direct solution of the Bellman equations.
+- [Chapter 2: MDP](writeups/2-mdp/2-mdp.pdf) - A setting of the task as a Markov decision problem (in a coarsely discretized state space), with an optimal control policy found via direct solution of the Bellman equations.

 These writeups are set in LaTeX and located in the `writeups` folder.
 Their code implementations live in the correspondingly named folders (the `README.md` in each folder contains instructions for running the code).